If you watched the New York Jets last minute comeback against the Detroit Lions last week, you noticed three things:

 “Mark likes to go fast,” offensive coordinator Brian Schottenheimer said.
 “He likes to have a tempo to him.
 It puts him at ease.
 He gets people moving and he’s comfortable and confident, knowing, ‘Hey, I’m dictating the tempo of the game and they’re going to have to adjust to me.’”

 “In the two-minute, it’s bam, bam, bam, bam — there’s no time to think,” WR Braylon Edwards said.
 “There’s no time to drop back and think and assess.”

 About a month ago, WR Santonio Holmes made a suggestion to coach Rex Ryan, asking if they could practice the two-minute drill against the starting defense.
 Usually, the starting units don’t face each other in practice, but Holmes told Ryan that’s how he did it for years in Pittsburgh.

-Topics: Mark Sanchez
+Tags: Mark Sanchez